-Just world doctrine, also called the just world fallacy and just world hypothesis, is the belief that the world is pretty much just – or at least one’s corner of it even if the rest of the world is screwed up.
+Just world doctrine, also called the just world fallacy and just world hypothesis, is the belief that the world is pretty much just – or at least one’s corner of it, even if the rest of the world is screwed up.
 There are “imperfections”, of course – like Nixon, Enron, Abu Ghraib, Love Canal and the death of Sean Bell.
 And of course new laws and reforms are needed from time to time too – and maybe a bit of sensitivity training.
 But by and large society is just.

 Justice is not a hope for the future but an achievement of the present.
+No messiahs need apply.

 From what I can tell, this seems to be one of the main differences in how whites and blacks think about America and why they often talk past each other: most whites seem to take it for granted, assume it, while most blacks do not.